L1000752.jpeg

 L1000730.jpeg

-Eventually, you’ll reach a point where the boot trail disappears and all of the gpx tracks start to diverge.
-The choice is to head for the ridge, or contour a bit further.
-There was a very short, fun little rock scramble at the top.
-We saw the back side of the Unicorn-Boundary ridge, then Stevens Peak in their full glory.
+Eventually, you’ll reach a point where the abandoned trail disappears and all of the gpx tracks start to diverge.
+The choice is to head up for the ridge, or contour a bit further.
+There was a very short, fun little rock scramble at the top which can be avoided if desired.
+We saw the back side of Unicorn-Boundary ridge, then Stevens Peak in their full glory.

 L1000731.jpeg

-When we reached the spot to descend to the Boundary-Stevens saddle, there was still a lot of snow.
+When we reached the spot to descend to the Boundary-Stevens saddle, there was still a lot of snow on the northern aspect.
 We traversed along a rock ledge to get lower before getting on the snow.
 On the return, we ended up using ice axe, crampons and going straight up this section.
 The route out to Stevens is what we expected and recommended by most.
-Just keep sidehilling on the south face pretty far until reaching an obvious place to go straight up to the ridge.
+Just keep sidehilling on the south face pretty far until reaching a place to go straight up to the ridge.
 This is such a unique peak, standing very separate from the rest of the Tatoosh Range with views all around.
 We enjoyed a 45 minute break at the summit.

 L1000734.jpeg